Illustration showing an overweight man cutting fat and revealing his muscle underneath.

 Tracking won’t necessarily improve your results, but it will give you a clearer idea of exactly how much you’re eating, and it will tell you exactly how to adjust your calorie intake based on the results you’re getting.
 You can combine their calorie recommendations with our programs without any issues.
 If you want to try out the app, you can use the code “b2b” to get an extended free trial.

-**If you don’t lose any weight during the first week of your cut, you can trim another 200 calories out of your diet right away.
+**If you don’t lose ANY weight during the first week of your cut, you can trim another 200 calories out of your diet right away.

 Ideal Protein Intake While Cutting